Bhartendu-Kumar/On-the-Contractivity-of-Plug-and-Play-Operators/README.md

          - The parameters for the Non-Local Means (NLM) algorithm.
          - A `guide_image` to help the denoising process.

-      **Note**: During the repeated application of the denoiser in the power method updates, we utilize the original image as the guide image.
+      **Note**: During the repeated application of the denoiser in the power method updates, we utilize the `original_image` as the `guide_image`.
 The power method itself starts with a randomly initialized          image to perform its updates.

 ## 📝 Citation